hicsail/origins-education-reform/README.md

     * `` -b ``

-        Controls whether your list of keywords is interpreted as a list of bigrams or individual keywords.
+        Controls whether your list of keywords should be interpreted as a list of bigrams or individual keywords.

     * `` -len "integer" ``

-        Number of words around each occurence of a keyword to extract.
+        Number of words/sentences around each occurence of a keyword to extract.

+    * `` -words `` or  `` -sentences ``

+        The -len keyword will be interpreted as extracting x number of words or sentences around any keyword.
+Choose one or the other but not both.

     * `` -type "text_type" ``